wp-plugins/simple-feed-stats/readme.txt

 * Custom CSS - use your own styles to customize your feed stats
 * Shortcodes and template tags to display daily, total, RSS2, and comment stats
 * Clear, reset, restore, delete - options to clear the cache, reset your stats, restore default settings, and delete the SFS database table
+* Automatically tracks custom feeds built with the WordPress API
+* NEW "strict mode" reporting option for more accurate feed count
+* NEW custom key/value tracking parameters

 **Tracking methods**